dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/api-analyzer.md

 ---
-title: Using web API analyzers
+title: Use web API analyzers
 author: pranavkm
-description: Learn about web API analyzers in Microsoft.AspNetCore.Mvc.Api.Analyzers ms.author: pranavkm ms.custom: mvc ms.date: 11/05/2018
+description: Learn about the web API analyzers in Microsoft.AspNetCore.Mvc.Api.Analyzers.
+monikerRange: '>= aspnetcore-2.2'
+ms.author: pranavkm
+ms.custom: mvc
+ms.date: 11/13/2018
 uid: web-api/api-analyzer
-monikerRange: '>= aspnetcore-2.2'
 ---
-# Learn about analyzers in Microsoft.AspNetCore.Mvc.Api.Analyzers
+# Use web API analyzers

 ASP.NET Core 2.2 introduces the [Microsoft.AspNetCore.Mvc.Api.Analyzers](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Api.Analyzers) NuGet package containing analyzers for web APIs.
 The analyzers work with controllers annotated with <xref:Microsoft.AspNetCore.Mvc.ApiControllerAttribute>, while building on [API conventions](<xref:web-api/action-return-types>).

 ## Package installation

-`Microsoft.AspNetCore.Mvc.Api.Analyzers` can be added with the following approaches:
+`Microsoft.AspNetCore.Mvc.Api.Analyzers` can be added with one of the following approaches:

 ### [Visual Studio](#tab/visual-studio)

 * From the **Package Manager Console** window:
-  * Go to **View** > **Other Windows** > **Package Manager Console**
+  * Go to **View** > **Other Windows** > **Package Manager Console**.
-  * Navigate to the directory in which the *ApiConventions.csproj* file exists
+  * Navigate to the directory in which the *ApiConventions.csproj* file exists.
   * Execute the following command:

     ```powershell